Ambassador Hotel (Los Angeles): Movies and television

-The interactive movie/game based on the 1995 film "Johnny Mnemonic" was filmed here with a $3 million budget.
+The interactive movie/game based on the 1995 film Johnny Mnemonic was filmed there with a $3 million budget.

 The last project filmed in the Ambassador Hotel's kitchen was "Spin the Bottle", a 2004 episode of the TV series Angel.
 The 2006 film Bobby was the last project to film on the hotel property, gaining access in late 2005 to film crucial establishing shots even while portions of the hotel were already in the process of being demolished.

 The Ambassador Hotel itself has also been depicted in films.
-The Cocoanut Grove was recreated in the films The Thirteenth Floor and The Aviator.
+The Cocoanut Grove was recreated in the films The Aviator and The Thirteenth Floor.